druce/swr/README.md

 # swr
-A framework for determining safe withdrawal rates, designed to generalize to:
+A framework for determining safe withdrawal rates, designed to accommodate:

 - Any generator of historical asset returns (historical, Monte Carlo, roll your own market environment)
 - Any asset allocation strategy (fixed weights, glidepath schedules, roll your own based on any parameters)